 However, Newcastle City Council implemented the Newcastle Living Wage for employees on 1st November 2012, significantly in advance of the National Statutory Living Wage which was introduced in April 2016.
-This stemmed from a commitment by the Council's leadership for Newcastle to be a City where all employers are committed to the principle of a decent living wage.
+In November 2022, Newcastle City Council gave commitment to accreditation as a Real Living Wage Council, continuing to pay the equivalent amount as the Newcastle Living Wage to all direct employees.

 Where required, the Newcastle Living Wage is paid as a supplement to the hourly rate of employees.
 The Newcastle Living Wage rate is reviewed annually in line with the Foundation 'Real' Living Wage rate and if necessary, applied to any hourly rates below the 'Real' Living Wage rate.
-The 'Real' Living Wage rate is normally reviewed in November of each year.
+The 'Real' Living Wage rate is normally reviewed in November of each year but due to the cost of living emergency, was announced earlier by the Foundation in September 2022.
+The council agreed to pay this from October 2022.